oracle/cloudtestdrive/DataScience/lab100/bonus10.md

 mc_model
 ```

+This code should get the model generated in your LAB100 folder and store it into the Model Catalog.
 If the process was successful, you should see a confirmation table that has a row with `lifecycle_state` `ACTIVE`.

 Go back to your OCI Console in the browser and identify again your Data Science Project.
 On the left side under `Resources` there is a `Models` link.
 Click it to see all your stored models:

 ![Model Catalog Housemarket](../commonimages/modelcataloghousemarket.png)

-**Click on the model name `housemarket` to see the model details. `Copy` the model `OCID` as we would need it later!**
+**Click on the model name `housemarket` to see the model details. `Copy` the model `OCID` and store it, as we would need it later in the lab!**

-## Build the function and deploy using Cloud Shell
+## Build and deploy using Cloud Shell

 To build the function we will use the Oracle OCI Cloud Shell.
 To open it, click on the Cloud Shell icon on the top right side as shown on the screen-shot below and the `Cloud Shell` should open at the bottom:

 ![Cloud Shell Terminal](../commonimages/cloudshellstart.png)

 Oracle Cloud Infrastructure Cloud (OCI) Shell is a web browser-based terminal accessible from the Oracle Cloud Console.
-Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs.
+Cloud Shell is free to use (within monthly tenancy limits), and provides access to a Linux shell, with a pre-authenticated Oracle Cloud Infrastructure CLI, a pre-authenticated Ansible installation, and other useful tools for following Oracle Cloud Infrastructure service tutorials and labs, including Functions CLI and Docker.
 Cloud Shell is a feature available to all OCI users, accessible from the Console.
 Your Cloud Shell will appear in the Oracle Cloud Console as a persistent frame of the Console, and will stay active as you navigate to different pages of the Console.
 For more information visit the official documentation under [Cloud Shell Documentation](https://docs.cloud.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm)

 ### Get the model

-We will create a folder in the cloud shell and will download the model into it.
+We will create a folder in the `Cloud Shell` and will download the model into it.

 ```shell
 mkdir model
 cd model
 ```

-Download the model from the Model Catalog using the OCI CLI.
+Download the model from your Data Science Project Model Catalog using the OCI CLI.

 ```shell
 oci data-science model get-artifact-content --model-id <MODEL_OCID> --file model1.0.zip
 ```

-Replace the **MODEL_OCID** with the one you copy from the previous step.
-The command below will download the model into the ZIP file called **model1.0.zip**. `Notice that all the files in the Cloud Shell will be persisted across regions.
+Replace the **MODEL_OCID** with the one you copied from the previous step.
+The OCI command will download the model and store it into a ZIP file called **model1.0.zip**. `Notice that all the files in the Cloud Shell will be persisted across regions.
 To download the model however you have to be within the same region where the model was build.`

 Unzip the file and go into the `fn-model` folder.